 Frader’s research focuses on the historical and cultural foundations of social inequality, particularly gender inequality.
 A current project focuses on the history of gender equality policies of the European community since the Treaty of Rome (1957) and their impacts on member states.
 A second project examines the place of gender and racial difference in French colonial thinking and practice.

-Until late September she was a Fellow at the Rockefeller Foundation Center in Bellagio, Italy; from October through December she is holder of the first Gender Equality Chair at the Université de Sorbonne Paris Cité and is an Affiliated Researcher at the Institute for Advanced Studies (Institut des Etudes avancées) in Paris.
-Professor Frader is a Faculty Associate at the Minda de Gunzberg Center for European Studies at Harvard University, where she is Co-chair of the European Politics Seminar.
+Frader is a faculty associate at the Minda de Gunzberg Center for European Studies at Harvard University, where she is Co-chair of the European Politics Seminar.
 She is also a founding member of the Graduate Consortium in Women’s Studies (currently based at MIT).
 Frader has held visiting professorships at the Ecole des Hautes études en Sciences sociales (EHESS) in Paris, at the University de Paris VIII, and at the University of Aston, Birmingham, UK.
 At Northeastern she teaches undergraduate courses on Imperialism and Colonialism; Gender and Society in Modern Europe; and Nations, Nationalism and Globalization.
-Her graduate courses include Historical Methodology; Gender, Colonialism, and Post-Colonialism; and Gender and Society in the Modern World.
+Her graduate courses include historical methodology; gender, colonialism, and post-colonialism; and gender and society in the modern world.